-Free Red Bike (redbikes.org): A cheaper option to maneuver around Madison is to go to the Budget Bicycle Center at the address listed above to request a red bike.
+Free Red Bike: A cheaper option to maneuver around Madison is to go to the Budget Bicycle Center at the address listed above to request a red bike.
 The Red Bike service requires a deposit of \$100, which you will receive back upon the return of the bike and lock.
 How it works: You will receive both a red bike (even the tires are red!) and a bike lock.
 Bikes can be used between April/May through November.
 Go as early as possible as bikes go quickly!

-B-Cycle Program: You can also take out a membership (\$20/year for students) or rent a bike with a credit card (\$5/day) at one of the 35 B-Cycle stations throughout Madison: madison.bcycle.com.
-To obtain the discounted rate, see this website for the promo code: https://madison.bcycle.com/nav/about/rates
+B-Cycle Program: You can also take out a membership (\$20/year for students) or rent a bike with a credit card (\$5/day) at one of the 35 B-Cycle stations throughout Madison.
+To obtain the discounted rate, see this website for the promo code.

 Even though Madison is a very bike-friendly city, please remember to buy/wear a helmet and lock up your bike at all times.
-Additional bike safety tips can be found at transportation.wisc.edu/transportation/bike safety.aspx.
+Additional bike safety tips.